-6 Ways to Convey Your Brand Personality on Social Media
+Convey Your Brand Personality: 6 Ways to Stand Out on Social Media

 We all know that social media is a powerful tool for businesses - it allows you to reach many people with your message and can help build brand awareness and loyalty.
 But what many companies need to realize is that social media can also convey your brand personality, which is a highly effective way to connect with your customers on a deeper level.
-Research shows that consumers are more likely to do business with a company if they feel that the company shares the same values and beliefs.
+Research shows that consumers are more likely to do business with a company if it shares the same values and beliefs.

 1. Determine your ideal customer personality